jbellsey/redux-model-utils/README.md

 this to `true`, your callback will not be invoked at initalization time.
 In most cases, you should omit this option, as you'll want your callback to get initialized with a starting value.

+The `subscribe` function passes back the same `unsubscribe` hook that you get from calling it directly on a redux store.

 Here's some code from a view.
 It's not complete, but shows the typical subscription pattern.